kukukikits/JavaNotes/docs/并发/concurrency in pratice.md

 1. The JVM first starts all registered shutdown hooks.
 Shutdown hooks are unstarted threads that are registered with **Runtime.addShutdownHook**.
 The JVM makes no guarantees on the order in which shutdown hooks are started.
 2. If any **application threads** (daemon or nondaemon) are still running at shutdown time, they continue to **run concurrently with the shutdown process**.
-3. When all shutdown hooks have completed, the JVM may choose to run finalizers if **runFinalizerOnExit** is ture, and then halts.
+3. When all shutdown hooks have completed, the JVM may choose to run finalizers if **runFinalizerOnExit** is true, and then halts.
 The JVM makes no attempt to stop or interrupt any application threads that are still running at shutdown time; they are abruptly terminated when the JVM eventually halts.
 4. If the shutdown hooks or finalizers don't complete within a certain time (_if you ask me how long does this process takes, I don't know..._ 我自己加的), then the orderly shutdown process "hangs" and the JVM must be shutdown abruptly.